forcedotcom/SalesforceMobileSDK-Package/android/README.md

 - After your app has been created, you will see some on-screen instructions for next steps, such as building and running your app, importing the project into Android Studio, and changing the default Connected App (sample) configuration values to match your own Connected App.

-- You can find the `forceios` npm package [here](https://npmjs.org/package/forceios), to develop Mobile SDK apps for iOS.
+- You can find the `forceios` npm package [here](https://npmjs.org/package/forceios) to develop Mobile SDK apps for iOS.

-- You can find the `forcehybrid` npm package [here](https://npmjs.org/package/forcehybrid), to develop Mobile SDK hybrid apps for iOS and Android.
+- You can find the `forcehybrid` npm package [here](https://npmjs.org/package/forcehybrid) to develop Mobile SDK hybrid apps for iOS and Android.

-- You can find the `forcereact` npm package [here](https://npmjs.org/package/forcereact), to develop Mobile SDK react native apps for iOS and Android.
+- You can find the `forcereact` npm package [here](https://npmjs.org/package/forcereact) to develop Mobile SDK react native apps for iOS and Android.

 - The Salesforce Mobile SDK for iOS source repository lives [here](https://github.com/forcedotcom/SalesforceMobileSDK-iOS).

 - The Salesforce Mobile SDK for Android source repository lives [here](https://github.com/forcedotcom/SalesforceMobileSDK-Android).

-- See [our developerforce site](http://wiki.developerforce.com/page/Mobile_SDK) for more information about how you can leverage the Salesforce Mobile SDK with the force.com platform.
+- See [our developerforce site](http://wiki.developerforce.com/page/Mobile_SDK) for more information about how you can leverage Salesforce Mobile SDK with the force.com platform.

 - If you would like to make suggestions, have questions, or encounter any issues, we'd love to hear from you.
 Post any feedback you have on our [Google+ Community](https://plus.google.com/communities/114225252149514546445).